 Can I eat or drink before my Laser Eye Surgery?

-This doesn’t mean you should worry if nerves prevent you from eating a big hearty meal, but it is recommended you have at least something small in your system before arriving.
+Nonetheless, don’t feel worried if pre-surgery nerves prevent you from eating a hearty meal before your treatment.
+We simply recommend that you have at least something small in your system before arriving at the clinic.

 Drinking alcohol before Laser Eye Surgery

-Many of you’ll be pleased to hear that consuming a small amount of alcohol the night before the surgery is generally not a problem at all.
+Remember that glass of wine we mentioned earlier?
+Well, many of you will be pleased to know that consuming a small amount of alcohol on the night before your procedure generally does not present any issues.

 A few recommendations to prepare for the day of your Laser Eye Surgery

-- Don’t wear perfume of cologne or any product that contains alcohol on the day of surgery.
+- Don’t wear perfume or cologne (or any product that contains alcohol) on the day of surgery;

-- Bring you diary to arrange aftercare appointments following the surgery
+- Bring your diary to arrange aftercare appointments following the surgery.